Bilikiss Adebiyi-Abiola: Wecyclers

-Adebiyi whose married name is Abiola has arranged for the Coca-Cola and GlaxoSmithKline to subsidizes their operation.
+Adebiyi, whose married name is Abiola, has arranged for the Coca-Cola and GlaxoSmithKline to subsidize their operation.
 Wecyclers had found that a significant proportion of the rubbish came from these companies and they were willing to assist with the recycling effort.
-Guinness in Nigeria agreed to collaborate with tWecyclers in 2018.
+Guinness in Nigeria agreed to collaborate with Wecyclers in 2018.

 In 2017, Abebiyi stepped down as the CEO of Wecyclers to become the Managing Director of the Lagos State Parks and Gardens Agency (LASPARK).
 In her new role, she will be keeping open space in Lagos State attractive and carry out tree planting.
-She is currently the Director General of Lagos State Records and Archives Bureau (LASRAB).
+She is currently (2023) the Director General of Lagos State Records and Archives Bureau (LASRAB).

 Recognition

 Adebiyi's efforts have been reported in Nigeria and D+C. She has been awarded grants from MIT and she has won a number of awards, including the Cartier Women's Initiative Award for sub-Saharan Africa in 2013.
-Wecyclers were awarded the King Baudouin International Development Prize in 2018/19.Fela Akinse and Bilikiss Adebiyi-Abiola were the only two Nigerians listed in Africa among top 5 waste recycling Entrepreneur in Africa.
+Wecyclers were awarded the King Baudouin International Development Prize in 2018/19.
+Fela Akinse and Bilikiss Adebiyi-Abiola were the only two Nigerians listed in Africa among top five waste recycling entrepreneurs in 2020.